MeName13/Elite-Qualifier/README.md

 <ol start="1">
  <li>More responses</li>
  <li>More personality systems</li>
- <li>Dynamicly changing personality based on the flow of the conversation</li>
+ <li>Dynamicly ll changing personality based on the flow of the conversation</li>
 </ol>